- There Should Be an Estate Tax

 - Resolved: Estate Tax is neccesary to maintaining a Natural Aristocracy in the United States

 - The estate tax should be eliminated.

-- Should the estate tax be abolished?60% say NO
+- Do you think the estate tax should be abolished?57% say YES

 History and Debate of Estate Tax